szunami/blog-1/2018-03-01-unless-until.html.md

 because I, personally, don't think that this is a better choice for clarity or ease of reasoning when reading code, but I'm not vehemently opposed.

+> Edit: Manish Goregaokar informs me that `let` patterns may potentially grow
+> `&&` operators, which would tip the balance towards adding a `!` operator
+> rather than new keywords.

 - What is the impact of not doing this?

 Paper cuts on a few instances that cannot be represented in current flow